National Recruitment Agency: Background

-So in order to avoid these problems faced by the candidates, a proposal of creating a National Recruitment Agency was mentioned by the Nirmala Sitharaman, finance minister of India on her 2020-21 budget speech on 1 February 2020.
+In order to avoid these problems faced by the candidates, creating a National Recruitment Agency was proposed by Nirmala Sitharaman, finance minister of India on her 2020-21 budget speech on 1 February 2020.
 And on 19 August 2020 the Union Cabinet decided to set up a National Recruitment Agency which will conduct a Common Eligibility Test (CET) twice a year for the different posts.
 The Union Cabinet approved Rs 1,517-crore for this purpose, which the Ministry of Personnel, Public Grievances and Pensions Jitendra Singh described as “one of the most landmark reforms in the history of Independent India”.The Prime Minister Narendra Modi tweeted: “The National Recruitment Agency will prove to be a boon for crores of youngsters.
 Through the common eligibility test, it will eliminate multiple tests and save precious time as well as resources.
 This will also be a big boost to transparency”.

 Composition

 The National Recruitment Agency will have representatives of: